Chart Color Schemes

 Nambucca Heads features high concentrations of lone person households, with a lower-than-average median household size

 Family households constitute 54.7% of all households, including 13.6% couples with children, 27.7% couples without children, and 12.1% single parent families.
 Non-family households comprise the remaining 45.3%, with lone person households at 42.4% and group households making up 3.1%.
-The median household size is 2.0 people, which is smaller than the Rest of NSW average of 2.3.
+The median household size is 2.0 people, smaller than the Rest of NSW average of 2.3.

 Frequently Asked Questions - Households